 Causes of Cardiac Arrest

-There are some causes of cardiac arrest and may be cardiac or non-cardiac.
+There are some causes of cardiac arrest, which may be cardiac or non-cardiac.
 The causes of cardiac arrest are given below:

 Coronary Artery Disease